lukaszsamson/toxic/ERROR_MODEL.md

 | consecutive semicolons | Emit error at the second `;`; then emit a single `;` token and consume extra. |

 Notes:
-- “AFTER error” means tokens appear in the stream after the `:error_token` (zero-length metas for synthetic tokens).
+- "AFTER error" means tokens appear in the stream after the `:error_token` (zero-length metas for synthetic tokens).
 - When synthesis is disabled, synthetic tokens are omitted; ordering of remaining tokens remains consistent.
+- **Closer consumption**: To guarantee forward progress, unexpected and mismatched closers may be consumed during error recovery.
+The actual closer is then re-inserted with zero-length meta after the error and any synthetic tokens.
+This ensures the stream is balanced while maintaining deterministic advancement.

 ### How messages are built (parity with Elixir)
 - Provide a formatter clause per `error.code` matching current text.
 Where Elixir versions differ (e.g., bidi/linebreak messages), document version notes and gate tests accordingly.